northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

    You and your students can install software locally to your PATH on Discovery, which may be a better option in some cases, such as installing multiple conda environments.
 See :ref:`installing_software` for more information.

-**How do I get my class access to Discovery?**

-You fill out a `Discovery Classroom Use Request <https://bit.ly/NURC-Classroom>`_ ticket.
-The form requests you to submit a list of your students' names and emails.
-We will create accounts on Discovery for them.
-Follow the steps in the article `How to Download a List of Student Email Addresses from Canvas <https://service.northeastern.edu/tech?id=kb_article&sys_id=0f84a740db20901084ba5595ce961981>`_ to get a list of your students' emails.
-If your class roster is not complete, you can attach a preliminary list to the ticket, and then follow up with us on the same ticket with an updated roster when the add/drop period is over.

 **I just need my class to access Open onDemand.
 How do I request that?**

 Open onDemand is a web portal that lets you access the resources on Discovery through an easy-to-navigate web browser interface.
 You request course access the same way you would to get access to